Sivahari33/Module-3/README.md

 ## Result
 Thus the program executed successfully.

-# Tuple in Python: Check Element Existence
+# 3E.Tuple in Python: Check Element Existence

 ##  Aim
 To write a Python program that checks if the element `'n'` and the element `8` exist within a given tuple.